ITPS/oerp_gap_analysis_ITPS/README.md

 An updated version of the module is available at:
 • https://github.com/ITPS/gap_analysis_ITPS

-If you have any questions on this document you can contact:
-• Nicholas Riegel (CEO at ITpedia Solutions LLC): nriegel@itpedia-solutions.com

 Setup and Definitions - GAP Analysis elements

 • Control – If the customer needs it then put Keep in it.
 If customer thinks it not necessary then Drop